Big dynorphin: Opioid receptors

 Big dynorphin acts as a potent full agonist at the human κ-opioid receptor (KOR), exhibiting extremely high relative efficacy at this target.
 In one binding assay it demonstrated similar affinity to dynorphin A, but about 14 to 32-fold higher potency to activate G proteins than other dynorphin peptides.
 In contrast, other studies have suggested similar or higher potencies of other dynorphins.

-Big dynorphin is also an agonist of other opioid receptors, It is 70-fold selective towards KOR over μ-opioid receptors (MOR) and 200 over δ-opioid receptor (DOR).
+The peptide is also an agonist of other opioid receptors, It is 70-fold selective towards KOR over μ-opioid receptors (MOR) and 200 over δ-opioid receptor (DOR).

 In older guinea-pig ileum bioassay measuring native receptor function, big dynorphin shows approximately 10-20-fold reduced potency relative to dynorphin A, possibly due to conformational constraints of the larger peptide affecting receptor binding in peripheral tissue.
 This discrepancy suggests that big dynorphin's efficacy in human KOR systems may not translate directly to potency in peripheral tissue.

 Big dynorphin could theoretically produce some of the classical pharmacological effects associated with KOR agonism such as dysphoria, dissociation, and sedation, but this has not been directly evaluated.
 Similarly biased signaling of big dynorphin at KOR has not yet been assessed.